ey92/notes/1101/1101notes.md

 - make calculations about what's going on in co-locqutor's head
 - don't ask for information you already have
 - be relevant
-4. Maxim of Quantity
+4. Maxim of Manner
+- be orderly (say things in the right order)
+- be brief

 ## Speech acts
 - saying something is a speech act
-- governed by 3 principles
+- governed by 3 principles:
-1. illocutionary force: speaker's intention is interpreted pragmatically by hearer
+1. _illocutionary force_: speaker's intention is interpreted pragmatically by hearer
 	- assertion
 	- imperative
 	- interrogative
-2. conversational principles: hearer's expectations of the speaker
+2. _conversational principles_: hearer's expectations of the speaker
-3. presuppositions: assumptions both the speaker and the hearer have to make for the utterance to make sense
+3. _presuppositions_: assumptions both the speaker and the hearer have to make for the utterance to make sense
-4. performative: performing the speech act makes them true (declarations, promises, etc)
+- **performative**: performing the speech act makes them true (declarations, promises, etc)
-5. metaphor: describing one thing in terms of something else

 ### Metaphor
-- orientational metaphors: social hierarchies, mood, morality
+- describing one thing in terms of something else
 - much language is metaphorical
 - facilitate understanding of the world
 - cultural schemata
+- _synesthesia_: mixing senses; get sensory input from one sense, but feel sensory output from other senses

+#### Orientational Metaphors
+- social hierarchies, mood, morality
 - we tend to anthropomorphize the world and interpret it in terms of our bodies
-- synesthesia: mixing senses; get sensory input from one sense, but feel sensory output from other senses
+- not universal

 #### Structural Metaphors
 - the metaphor we choose shapes how we think about object being described (Lakoff)
 - if mind is a container, learning is the process of filling that container with knowledge
 - metaphors highlight certain aspects of things we understand in terms of them as well as hide other aspects

+# Historical Linguistics
+- everything about a language changes: sounds, words, inflections, syntax, meanings
+- English used to have declensions
+	- disappeared around 12th century
+1. Sound Change
+2. Comparative Reconstruction
+3. Changes in Vocabulary, Grammar, Meaning

+## Sound Change
+- most kinds of sound change tend to be regular and without exception over long time spans
+- **comparative method**
+	- run sound change in reverse by comparing remotely related languages, seeing how their sounds differ, and reversing these changes, layer by layer, until we arrive at what common ancestor sounded like and what its morphemes were
+	- Proto-Indo-European
+		- know more of PIE grammar than some living languages
+- historical and comparative linguistics study same process from opposite ends
+	- historical: how language changes over time
+	- comparative: how to reverse change to find system before change happened

+### Regularity Hypothesis
+- with certain exceptions, sound change is regular
+	- if a sound changes in one word in a phonetic environment X, it will change in all other words in the language in environment X, without exception
+	- sound change is regular, in the sense that the conditions under which it occurs are always exhaustively specifiable in phonological terms
+- words can be borrowed after sound change occurred, leaving words in language that had environment for sound change
+- sound changes tend to apply to natural classes of sounds, rather than individual sounds (e.g. fricatives, long vowels, voiceless stops)
+- most sound changes are conditioned: shape of a sound changes in only a particular environment

+### Changes in Quality
+- **assimilation**: changes to a sound which make it more like other sounds around it in some way
+	- _place assimilation_:
+		- _palatalization_:
+			- drink/drench (drank-jan)
+		- _umlaut_: vowel/vowel assimilation:
+			- blod/bleed (blod-jan)
+	- _voicing assimilation_:
+		- _intervocalic assimilation of fricatives in pre-English_
+		- breath/breathe (bred-en), bath/bathe, heath/heathen
+		- wolf/wolves (wolf-as), staff/staves, house/houses

+### Changes in Quantity
+- **segment loss**
+	- pre-Old English n-loss before fricatives
+		- sanft/soft, Gans/goose, fünf/five
+	- Middle English loss of final vowels
+		- nama/name, bana/bane, baðian/bathe
+- **lengthening and shortening**
+	- _trisyllabic shortening_
+		- divine/divinity
+	- Old English _closed syllable shortening_
+		- cēpan/cēpte -> keep/kept
+		- wīse/wīsdom -> wise/wisdom
+	- Middle English _open syllable lengthening_
+		- nama -> nāmə -> name
+		- baðian -> bāðen -> bathe
+- **unconditioned changes** (almost)
+	- Old English /sk/ -> /ʃ/
+		- in initial position, after vowels, unless preceding vowel is back vowel
+		- fisks -> fish

+### Shifts
+- applies to whole family of sounds
+- **Great Vowel Shift** (early Modern English)
+	- all _long vowels_ of English _raised or turned into diphthongs_
+		- bītan/bite, fēt/feet, hūs/house, stān/stone, gōs/goose
+- **Grimm's Law** (Germanic)
+	- all stop consonants changed
+	- _voiceless stops -> voiceless fricatives_
+		- /p/ -> /f/, /t/ -> /θ/, /k/ -> /h, piscatorial/fish, tres/three, centum/hundred
+	- _voiced stops -> voiceless stops_
+		- /b/ -> /p/, /d/ -> /t/, /g/ -> /k/, decem/ten, fagus/book
+	- _voiced aspirated stops -> voiced stops_
+		- /bh/ -> /b/, /dh/ -> /d/, /gh/ -> /g/, frater/brother, foris/door, hort-/greedy

+### Irregular Sound Changes
+- don't follow regularity hypothesis
+1. **dissimilation**: rr -> rl or lr
+	- peregrinus -> pèlerin -> pilgrim
+	- arbore -> arbol
+2. metathesis: rearranging sounds or syllables (usually switching 2+ contiguous sounds _adjacent_/_local metathesis_)
+	- miraculum -> milagro
+	- parabola -> palabra
+3. haplology: elimination of syllable when two identical or similar syllables occur consecutively
+	- Engla-land -> England

 ---
 ##### Prelim 1 content